Become self-employed or set up a limited company?

 Business structures and credibility

-In some industries or professions, you may find it more advantageous to trade via a limited company.
+You may find it more advantageous to trade via a limited company in some industries or professions.

-Some business owners find that their customers feel more comfortable dealing with a limited company.
+Some business owners find their customers more comfortable dealing with a limited company.

 If you are providing professional services (as a consultant, or surveyor, for example), most clients expect you to trade via your own company – in fact, it may be a contractual requirement.